linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Week 2/Morningstar-Why Moats Matter.md

 Contrast this with no-moat ethanol firms like Pacific Ethanol, VeraSun Energy, and Aventine Renewable Energy that boomed and then quickly busted in the past decade.
 The ethanol frenzy rose to a fever pitch in mid-2006, fueled by waves of government support and hotly anticipated IPOs.
 Two years later, investors in the corn-based fuel product were left with billions of dollars in losses as lofty expectations of this "wonder product" failed to pan out.
 This disappointment exemplifies an industry where it's virtually impossible for a company to earn a moat, while it's easy for new ethanol firms to enter, and hard for any single firm to establish a cost advantage, causing eventual oversupply and weak or nonexistent profits for all players.

-# Moat Sources
+## Moat Sources

 Over years of studying companies, we have identified five major sources of competitive advantage, or economic moat.
 We discuss each source in depth in the next chapter, but here's a quick rundown of the five:

-# 1. Intangible assets
+### 1. Intangible Assets

 Intangible assets include brands, patents, or government licenses that explicitly keep competitors at bay.

-# 2. Cost advantage
+### 2. Cost Advantage

 Firms that have the ability to provide goods or services at lower cost have an advantage because they can undercut their rivals on price.
 Alternatively, they may sell their products or services at the same prices as rivals, but achieve fatter profit margins.
 We consider economies of scale to be a type of cost advantage, an idea we discuss in more detail in the next chapter.

-# 3. Switching costs
+### 3. Switching Costs

 Switching costs are those one-time inconveniences or expenses a customer incurs to change from one product to another.
 Customers facing high switching costs often won't change providers unless they are offered a large improvement in either price or performance, and even then, the risk associated with making a change may still prevent switching in some industries.

-# 4. Network effect
+### 4. Network Effect

 The network effect occurs when the value of a particular good or service increases for both new and existing users as more people use that good or service, often creating a viscous circle that allows strong companies to become even stronger.

-# 5. Efficient scale
+### 5. Efficient Scale

 Efficient scale describes a dynamic in which a market of limited size is effectively served by one or just a few companies.
 The companies involved generate economic profits, but potential competitors are discouraged from entering because doing so would result in insufficient returns for all players.

-# Assigning Moat Ratings
+## Assigning Moat Ratings

 When assigning moat ratings, we first consider the five qualitative factors outlined earlier.
 But we also look for quantitative evidence of a moat, namely, a company's ability to earn excess returns on invested capital.
 The size of the spread between ROIC and cost of capital is actually far less important than the expected duration of the excess profits.
 When we believe that a company will more likely than not benefit from a competitive advantage and earn excess returns for a period of at least 10 years, we assign it a narrow moat rating.
 When we're near-certain that a firm will earn excess returns for the next 10 years, and likely for the next 20 years, we assign the firm a wide moat rating.
 Clearly, the hurdle is high for earning a wide moat rating, and despite scouring the universe of listed companies, we have assigned wide moat ratings to fewer than 200 companies globally.

-# Question 2: When Is the Best Time to Invest in Great Businesses?
+## Question 2: When Is the Best Time to Invest in Great Businesses?

-It's tempting to conclude that wide-moat businesses are so rare and so great that you should buy them whenever you find them and hold on to them as

-long as their competitive advantages remain intact.
+It's tempting to conclude that wide-moat businesses are so rare and so great that you should buy them whenever you find them and hold on to them as long as their competitive advantages remain intact.
 However, the competitive advantage of a business is only part of the story.
 Our research shows that while wide moats can be a tremendous source of alpha, or excess return, for your portfolio, the advantage of owning wide-moat companies is much clearer and more persistent when you purchase them at a discount to the underlying business value.

-# The Importance of Valuation
+## The Importance of Valuation

-Valuation is an incredibly important aspect of investing--you could argue, the most important.
+Valuation is an incredibly important aspect of investing—you could argue, the most important.
 It makes sense when you think about it: You wouldn't want to pay \$650,000 for a house that's worth \$500,000, because even if it were a great house, it would take many years for the market to recognize the value of the house as \$650,000, and at that point, you would have likely lost purchasing power in real terms after inflation.
 Even if you bought that same house for \$500,000, or fair market value, you would see it appreciate only at the market rate of return.
 Ideally, you'd get an even better price on the house, perhaps buying it for \$450,000, so you could benefit not only from the future market rate of return, but also from having the price converge from your discounted price to the fair market value.

 While many investors get caught up in daily stock price movements, we prefer to think about valuation in the same way as you would a real asset, such as the house in the example above.
 There is a fair market value of any business, and opportunities to purchase great businesses at less than that fair market value give investors an advantage in generating future returns.

-# Estimating Fair Value
+## Estimating Fair Value

 The key to successfully purchasing an asset at a discount to fair market value is accurately estimating the future cash flows you expect that business to generate.
 This is no easy feat, and there are many different ways to go about it.
 Some analysts look at current cash flows, or even earnings, as a proxy for cash flow, and assign a multiple to that earnings number to roughly "guesstimate" how long into the future they expect that cash-flow level and growth rate to persist.
 Others assume a perpetual growth rate, such as a long-term estimate of inflation, and use that to calculate the company's expected cash flows into perpetuity, then discount those cash flows back to a present-day figure.